ChaoticMind/datenight/readme.md

 	- gbulb ([pypi](https://pypi.python.org/pypi/gbulb) - [github](https://github.com/nathan-hoad/gbulb)) if you want to use the introspective client (recommended)
 		- `pip install gbulb`

+Dependencies can be installed via `pip install -r client_requirements`

 #### Client notes ####

 - The only client supported so far is vlc
 - Having two clients open is unsupported and results in undefined behavior
-- The unixsocket client on OS X or linux requires a one-time configuration to VLC.
+- The unixsocket client on macOS or linux requires a one-time configuration to VLC.
 On vlc 2.2.3, the instructions are as follows:
 	1. Go to tools --> preferences (ctrl/cmd + P)
 	2. Toggle "show settings" to "All" instead of "Simple" (bottom left corner)
 	3. Under "Interface" --> "Main interfaces", tick "Remote control interface"